University of York

 There are buses from the city centre and railway station approximately every 5 minutes during the day, and it takes around 20 minutes to reach the campus.

 The UoY66 service runs from York railway station to Campus West and Campus East, via the city centre.
-To find the bus stop, exit the railway station through the main entrance and cross the zebra crossing directly in front of you to exit the covered area.
-Once you are outside, cross a second zebra crossing to a small island where you can catch the UoY66 bus to campus.
+The 66 bus leaves the station from stop RJ, the opposite side of the road from the station.
 This service runs every 7-8 minutes Monday to Saturday and every 10 minutes on a Sunday.

 The UoY66a service runs from Merchantgate in the city centre via Lawrence Street, Heslinton Hall (Campus West), Campus East and ending at York Sports Village.
 This service runs up to every 15 minutes on a Monday to Saturday and every 20 minutes on a Sunday.